 Kate doesn't want to adopt a model that is only suitable for half her staff.
 After testing, she learns that many experienced teachers find the model overly prescriptive.
 As the tweet above recognises, experienced teachers don't always need to be told and shown exactly what to do.
 Surely, there must be a single model of instructional coaching that works just as well for her experienced teachers as it does for novices.

-She decides to dig further into debate around IC to see if she can find a solution.
+She decides to dig further into debate around Instructional Coaching to see if she can find a solution.
 Let's head back to Twitter.

 "Instructional coaching is not for novice teachers.
 That is mentoring.
 Instructional coaching stems from the work of Jim Knight in Kansas, and is about a coach and teacher working together to solve a problem.
 This is probably more effective for expert teachers than novices."
 (Rodriguez-Clark, 2021).